nelisys/expiry/readme.md

 ## Requirements

-Neliserp is built with Laravel 7, so to use the software your system should meet Laravel 7 requirements.
+Expiry is built with Laravel 7, so to use the software your system should meet Laravel 7 requirements.
 Please refer to [Laravel Installation](https://laravel.com/docs/7.x/installation) for more details.

 ## Installation